LukaszNowakowski/TelematicsBuilder/README.md

 Name of branch of `axa-services` project to work on.
 Usually it will be the same as `ApplicationsBranch`.

+### SchedulerBranch
+Name of branch of `axa-bin-scheduler` project to work on.

+### WwwRoot
+Name of branch of `axa-bin-wwwroot` project to work on.

 ### LogsPersistencePath
 Path to directory, to store logs from builds.

+### MailSender
+Address to send report from.
+It can be in one of two forms:

+* "Display name <email address>"

+* "email address"

+Using first form should allow displaying friendly name in e-mail clients.

+### MailReceivers
+Array of addresses to send report to.
+Each entry can take any of the forms defined for `MailSender` parameter.

 ## Description of process
 Script first retrieves `axa-applications` and `axa-services` repositories from Git. git command may require entry of credentials.

-When code is downloaded, script builds all solutions in repository and copies outputs of builds to "lib" directories of solutions that need them.
+When code is downloaded, script builds all solutions defined in branch configuration file  and copies outputs of builds to "lib" directories of solutions that need them.
 Information about what to copy where comes from predefined XML file containing all solutions to build and information about dependencies between them.
 Structure of this file is contained in `BranchConfiguration.xsd` file.

+When build of all solutions succeeds, code is then deployed to `axa-bin-scheduler` and `axa-bin-wwwroot` repositories.
+Information about what to deploy where is also stored in XML branch configuration file.

-After build is completed, changes made are commited to local branches and pushed to remote repository.
+After "publish" is completed, changes made are commited to local branches and pushed to remote repository.

 Each step above logs its process to a file or files.
 When changes are commited and pushed, those